Khartoum Camel. I made this dromedary while living in Khartoum, Sudan from a real-life model!

 Global Monkey.
 What could be more appropriate for a couple of nomads than a monkey embracing a globe.

 Bubble Ball.
 For our 1st Christmas in Dallas, James gave me this stunning crystal ball.
 It’s the definition of simple elegance.

 Turtle Doves.
-I’m a big fan of the “Home Alone” movies, so a pair of turtle doves is a must.
+My sister Susan and I are big fans of the “Home Alone” movies, so a pair of turtle doves is a must.

 Indian Tiger.
 While on Tiger Safari in India our guide lost his way as the sun set.
 I swore if we got out alive I would commemorate the occasion.
 Voila!

 Disco Ball.
 Years ago my sister Susan surprised me with this.
 It’s always the first ornament on the tree, where it twirls and shimmers endlessly.
 Thanks Sue!